-- Add a requirement for street trees along all private roads and access roads at a rate of 1/35lf.
+- a.
+Add a requirement for street trees along all private roads and access roads at a rate of 1/35lf.
 There are currently no requirements for private roads in developments other than residential or industrial subdivisions to have street trees. - b.
-Add a requirement for street trees along subdivision open spaces.
+Revise the street tree requirement for single family residential subdivisions to be based on total street length instead of lot frontage to simplify the calculation and add street trees along open spaces.